 Steen & Strøm holds one fully owned shopping center (Oslo City) and one partly owned shopping center in Norway (Metro Senter). Økern Center is classified as a part of the Økern Sentrum development project and is not included in the figures.
 Metro Senter is also excluded from the figures.
-Norway observed an increase in retailer sales of 9.6% on a constant portfolio basis in 2023.
-The shopping center had a total gross rental income of NOK 232.0 million in 2023 (NOK 310.9 million).
-Operating income, adjusted for fair value changes and income from disposals, amounted to NOK 186.0 million (NOK 271.5 million).
-Net rental income and operating income is included contribution from the three divested shopping centers for the first half of 2022.
-Increase in net rental income was +2.9% on a like-for-like basis in 2023.
+Oslo City saw an increase in retailer sales of +2.3% on a like-for-like shop basis in 2024.
+The shopping center had a total gross rental income of NOK 233.9 million (NOK 232.0 million) in 2024.
+Operating income, adjusted for fair value changes and income from disposals, amounted to NOK 198.9 million (NOK 121.0 million).
+Increase in net rental income like-for-like was +2.7% in 2024.